TheSavageCoder/unit-policy-manual/render-preview.md

 15OCT2018 | Armor Composite Platoon, Battalion Landing Team 3/1
 22APR2019 | VMA-214 “Black Sheep”

-† - sections that have since closed
-** - sections that have since closed and reopened
+† - sections that have since closed <br> ** - sections that have since closed and reopened

 On top of these additions, the inner workings of the unit have grown to accommodate the manpower required to run a behemoth like the 15th.
 Each S-denoted section serves as a specific vertebrae on a delicate spine that carries the weight of the MEU.

 These sections are:
-S-1 Personnel
+ * S-1 Personnel
-S-2 Intelligence
+ * S-2 Intelligence
-S-3 Training and Operations
+ * S-3 Training and Operations
-S-4 Logistics
+ * S-4 Logistics
-S-9 Civil Affairs
+ * S-9 Civil Affairs

 To also cope with the growing numbers and possible tensions that may rise when hundreds of unknowns get together, the MEU currently has several Unit Counselors in service who welcome all members with open doors in the occasion of a unit related dispute.